Tsai Ing-Wen

 Albert Chang

 Much of Taiwan’s traditional artforms are influenced by the styles of mainland China and Japan.
-This portrait draws from the timeless ink-wash, or literati, paintings that have been deep rooted in asian history for centuries.
-Surrounding Tsai Ing-Wen’s portrait are morning glories, indigenous flowers and a symbol for a “new renaissance.”
+This portrait draws from the timeless ink-wash, or literati, paintings that have been deep rooted in Asian history for centuries.
+Surrounding Tsai Ing-Wen’s portrait are morning glories, indigenous flowers and a symbol for a new renaissance.

 Taiwan